 artistic director

-Professionally, she is active with National Society of Arts and Letters, Arizona American Choral Directors Association, and Chorus America, as well as speaking at the National League of American Pen Women in February 2023.
-In 2023 she was named an Arts Hero for the state of Arizona by ON Media and SRP.
+Professionally, Carolyn is active with National Society of Arts and Letters, Chorus America, Arizona American Choral Directors Association, and the North Valley Arts Council locally.
+She spoke at the National League of American Pen Women in February 2023.

 Choirs have taken Carolyn all over the world to China, Australia, Kenya, and Eastern and Western Europe.
 She thanks her husband, daughters, sons-in-law, and grandchildren for their love, patience, and support throughout her musical life journey.